 Leighton Listed by worldleaks Ransomware Group

-[AI generated] Leighton is a multinational construction company, based in Australia, known for undertaking major construction, infrastructure, telecommunications and engineering works around the world.
+Leighton is a multinational construction company, based in Australia, known for undertaking major construction, infrastructure, telecommunications and engineering works around the world.
 It was previously known as Leighton Contractors, prior to its rebranding as CIMIC Group in 2015.
 Some of its notable projects include large-scale building, infrastructure, and civil & mining projects globally.

-On March 11, 2026, the ransomware group known as worldleaks added Australian construction giant Leighton to its public leak site, confirming that internal files had been exfiltrated during a ransomware attack on the company.
+On March 11, 2026, the ransomware group known as worldleaks added Australian construction giant Leighton to its public leak site, claiming that internal files had been exfiltrated during a ransomware attack on the company.

 Public reporting indicates that Leighton, a multinational firm formerly known as Leighton Contractors and later rebranded as CIMIC Group in 2015, suffered a ransomware incident in which attackers gained access to internal company files.
 The data was subsequently published on the worldleaks dark-web leak portal.
 Victim counts remain unknown at this time, and the precise volume or specific categories of records exposed have not been detailed in available reporting.
 The leak site listing itself serves as the primary public confirmation of the breach.

-Internal files were exfiltrated, though the exact nature of those documents — such as employee records, client contracts, or project data — has not been independently verified beyond the group’s own claims.
+Internal files were allegedly exfiltrated, though the exact nature of those documents — such as employee records, client contracts, or project data — has not been independently verified beyond the group’s own claims.

 Why This Matters for You and Your Family